RoisinDai/FlashChat/README.md

 #### Room options and a unique randomly generated room code will appear
 ![Create Room](https://github.com/RoisinDai/FlashChat/assets/125154836/8cdad808-7c53-4bcf-9a1a-bb45339b3eab)

-#### Upon joining the room, user will see their own username on the top left of the chat box and also as part of the user list
+#### Upon entering the room, users will find their own username displayed at the top left corner of the chat box and included in the user list
 ![Chat Room](https://github.com/RoisinDai/FlashChat/assets/125154836/ddc8575e-d3a1-422e-a2fa-7f9910d0e13b)

 #### Other users can join the same room by entering their display name and unique room code
 ![Join room](https://github.com/RoisinDai/FlashChat/assets/125154836/5fe8507b-20c8-465f-a8a7-563f53c1f0a7)

 #### New users will append in the user list and the total number of people in the chatroom is updated.
-These changes are broadcasted to all users in the room.
+These changes are broadcasted to all users in the room
 ![Joined room](https://github.com/RoisinDai/FlashChat/assets/125154836/6ad47c90-35ee-4be5-a598-2cd5f8478692)

-#### Messages sent to others will appear on the right side of the chatbox, while received messages are on the left.
+#### Messages sent to others will appear on the right side of the chatbox, while received messages are on the left
 ![Bob Speaks](https://github.com/RoisinDai/FlashChat/assets/125154836/284a9c72-18ea-4e9f-a02f-32579cb56f8b)

 #### All users are notified when a new user joins.
-The new user will not be able to view previous chat conversations.
+The new user will not be able to view previous chat conversations
 ![John responds](https://github.com/RoisinDai/FlashChat/assets/125154836/42e2f024-e76b-4ffa-ba05-7b3130c7408b)

 #### All users are notified when an user leaves.
-The userlist and chatroom header will update accordingly.
+The userlist and chatroom header will update accordingly
 ![Gabe joins](https://github.com/RoisinDai/FlashChat/assets/125154836/39aebfe9-f3fe-4592-b378-291a89f0d6d5)

 ## Features